 To make sure they never dry out, install a soaker hose over the root balls of your cedars and water them for one hour once a week.
 This will allow water to penetrate the soil and get to the roots.
 Also, remember that watering in the evening or out of the sun will lower the risks of scorching the foliage.

 Fertilizing a Cedar Hedge

-After the first year, use a fertilizer specifically designed for cedars or evergreens like Fafard’s Natural Fertilizer for TREES & SHRUBS.
-They are usually rich in nitrogen.
+After the first year, use a fertilizer for cedar trees or evergreens like Fafard’s Natural Fertilizer for TREES & SHRUBS.
+This fertilizer, rich in nitrogen and potassium, will strengthen your cedars and help them grow thick, green foliage.
 Fertilize three times a year, in mid-April, mid-May, and mid-June.
-Do not apply any after mid-July as this can stimulate new growth late in the season, and the new growth will be more likely to suffer of winter damage.
+Do not apply any cedar fertilizer after mid-July as this can stimulate new growth late in the season, and the new growth will be more likely to suffer from winter damage.

 Trimming a Cedar Hedge

-If necessary, it is always possible to prune during the summer, but it is difficult at that time to tell how far you can go without touching old wood, because new growth will have lost its distinctive colour.
-Healing is also quicker in spring than in the fall.
+If you missed this window, it’s still possible to trim your cedar hedges from August to mid-September, but it will be trickier to figure out how far you can trim without touching the old wood, as the new growth will already have lost its distinctive color.
+Healing is also faster in the spring than in the fall.

 Healthy cedars can usually withstand our harsh winters easily.
 However, they can use some winter protection if they are exposed to: